-Groundbreaking innovation is by definition non-uniform, and thus are the funding requirements to support it.
-Dave’s description of what entrepreneurs should or should not do is just another mold of uniformity.
-The one he prefers.
+Groundbreaking innovation is, by definition, non-uniform, and thus the funding requirements to support it.
+Dave’s description of what entrepreneurs should or should not do is another mold of uniformity—the one he prefers.
 And any uniformity in venture capital is lethal.

 2/ The pudding of success

 Silicon Valley applies fancy accolades to people who build or fund “successful” companies and puts them on stage to spread their word to the world.
 But we fail to dig deeper and see if the success above actually correlates to socioeconomic value the world cares about or merely robbed the bank of those who were not paying attention.
-More than 80% of technology stocks 2-year post-IPO are underwater, and most acquisitions of technology startups are used as overpaid barriers-to-entry by their acquirers, and subsequently die an agonizing and slow death when their highly temporal value evaporates.
-So, when Dave decides to tag the merit of his opinions to his success, let’s analyze his progress to make sure it is indeed different from the success claimed by many VCs he scolds at, and confirm if his philosophy correlates to how venture investing needs to change.
-Dave’s “play-fund” size, excessive syndication, and intake criteria suggest he deploys, even more, subprime risk than most VCs.
+More than 80% of technology stocks 2-year post-IPO are underwater, and most acquisitions of technology startups are used as overpaid barriers-to-entry by their acquirers and subsequently die an agonizing and slow death when their highly temporal value evaporates.
+So, when Dave decides to tag the merit of his opinions to his success, let’s analyze his progress to make sure it differs from the success claimed by many VCs he scolds and confirm if his philosophy correlates to how venture investing needs to change.
+Dave’s “play-fund” size, excessive syndication, and intake criteria suggest he deploys even more subprime risk than most VCs.

 3/ The cost of success

-But also when we outright acknowledged the investment successes that formulates Dave’s opinion to disprove VC, individual achievements do not matter if they do not build portfolio returns.
-Dave’s portfolio returns are what could prove his strategy right, not to be confused with being right on an asset management strategy that – at most – would have only one Dave McClure in it.
+But also, when we acknowledged the investment successes that formulate Dave’s opinion to disprove VC, individual achievements do not matter if they do not build portfolio returns.
+Dave’s portfolio returns could prove his strategy right, not to be confused with being right on an asset management strategy that – at most – would have only one Dave McClure in it.

 4/ Angel underperforms just like VC

 Venture capital and angel investing underperform at identical rates.
-Some 5 out of 790 (original) VC firms make any money consistently and monolithically in venture capital and maybe five angels out of thousands of angel investors manage to do the same.
-The reason for that same failure-rate way over 99.4% is not related to the amount of money but the implicit economic deployment of subprime risk, perpetuated by investor socialism.
+Some 5 out of 790 (original) VC firms make any money consistently and monolithically in venture capital, and maybe five angels out of thousands of angel investors manage to do the same.
+The reason for that same failure rate of over 99.4% is not related to the amount of money but the implicit economic deployment of subprime risk perpetuated by investor socialism.
 So, Dave needs to eat his own words if he wants to put angel investing on a pedestal against VC, as both investment vehicles appeared to have failed.

 The right medicine